DevSecNinja/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 * Stack
 * Other attributes (priority attributes, etc.)

 To create a thread, think of a `fork` (not the UNIX fork) call which takes two arguments - the `proc` to run when the thread is created, and the `args` to pass to `proc`.
+Remember that this `fork` is used to create a thread, well the UNIX fork is used to create a copy of a process.

 When one thread calls `fork` a new thread is created, with a new data structure and its program counter pointing to the first argument of `proc`.